 - A tripod

-(maybe also appropriate clothes, you can check our article about the right checklist to Iceland)
+That's all! (maybe also suitable clothes, you can see our article on the right checklist for Iceland)

-And here is a picture take by a good camera:
+And here's a photo taken by a good camera:

 So don't be a fool and bring your camera when coming in Iceland!